gadams999/greengrassv2-provisioner/README.md

 ## User stories

-1. I want to develop locally and create and configure Greengrass resources with local AWS credentials stored.
+1. I want to develop locally and create and configure AWS IoT Greengrass resources with local AWS credentials stored.
 1. I have a vanilla system that I will pass credentials to complete provisioning (SSM, Ansible) via a local provisioner.
 1. I have an embedded firmware with certificate and private key that I want to use to register a certificate (JITP) and configure Greengrass.
 1. I have a bootstrap certificate that I will use to register.